xyou365/AutoRclone/Readme.md

 `python3 rclone_sa.py 1 1000`

-rclone copy automatically using 1K accounts.
+Begin your `rclone copy` tasks automatically using 1K accounts.
+Run this command `tail -f log_rclone.txt` to see what happens in details.